FOOD FOR DAILY USE

 - Also, use as little water as possible.
 The blended meal should be thick!
 The thicker the better.
 We do not recommend having liquids with meals because they dilute stomach acid.

 When to cook.
 Ideally, cook vegetables for each of three meals every day.
 You will develop the fastest this way.
 However, to save time it is okay to cook vegetables just twice or once a day.
-Ideally, do not keep them overnight, although leftovers for one day are okay.
+Ideally, do not keep them overnight, although leftovers for one day are not too bad if you must keep them overnight.

 Also, we no longer recommend stir-frying or sautéing vegetables, except occasionally.
 The reason is that stir-frying produces Advanced Glycation End Products (AGES), which are quite toxic chemicals.
 We now suggest cooking only by pressure-cooking or by steaming.
 Cooking with water reduces the problem of AGES.